Skip to Main Content

 Street parking limited in La Candelaria (pedestrianized areas).
 Paid lots throughout city ($1-3/hour).
 Norte area easier.

-Production vehicles: Production vehicles can arrange street permits through Bogota Film Commission.
+Production vehicles can arrange street permits through Bogota Film Commission.
 Base camps often set up in parking lots or closed streets with advance coordination.

 Getting Between Locations